esuriddick/Programming/Python/Krita/DDS_File_Importer/README.md

 I have tested version 1.0, 1.1 and 1.2 of this plugin in version 5.1.5 of [Krita](https://krita.org).

 ## Change log
+_[2024-06-19] Version 1.3_
+- Compatibility with Linux is implemented - Thanks to Liniya.

 _[2023-11-05] Version 1.2_
 - Changed one of the arguments in the command line from '-srgbi' to '-srgb' to avoid darkening when importing specific formats of DDS (namely the ones ending with "_SRGB").
 - Updated the Texconv file packed with the plugin.